HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 # Supporting development and integration of applications

 The Human Cell Atlas Data Coordination Platform aims to support and encourage cellular resolution research in a variety of biological and computational areas.
-This page highlights available resources for enabling these areas of scientific exploration.
+This page highlights available resources for enabling development of computational tools and methodologies.

 We provide several REST APIs for programmatic interface, an open metadata standard, cloud-native pipelines that are portable to multiple environments, and standardized domain-specific analysis and visualization packages.
 To provide guidance, a growing collection of vignettes is available showing how to interact with different DCP components and how to use packages available in the Data Portal.